GyanPrakash05/SCD_WD_2/README.md

-A StopWatch Timer Made by html,css and javascript.
+A StopWatch Timer to calculate your time instantly not gain or not loose.